Skip to main navigation Skip to content Skip to footer

 According to the Centers for Disease Control and Prevention (CDC), the cold is an infection of the upper respiratory system that can be caused by different viruses including rhinoviruses (most common), parainfluenza and seasonal coronaviruses.

 Onset of symptoms is gradual.
-They include:
+Common symptoms may include:

 • Mild to moderate chest discomfort